 Becoming a Property Steward for one of over 50 protected properties in the Georges River watershed region, including farms, scenic sites, historic places, woodlands and shorefront properties, will give you access to annually visit the site.
 You will enjoy providing critical monitoring in a spectacular part of our watershed, learn about the intricacies of our conservation process, work with our Stewardship Program Manager, as well as getting to know the property’s owner.

 Join an enthusiastic group of men and women to plan and execute our largest event of the year, our annual Gardens in the Watershed Tour.
-The Garden Tour Committee has a great time visiting gardens, designing the outreach materials, talking with sponsors, and helping in a beautiful garden on tour day.
+The Garden Tour Committee has a great time visiting gardens, meeting garden owners, designing the outreach materials, talking with sponsors, and helping in a beautiful garden on tour day.